 Over the last few weeks, I’ve been talking a lot about yarn.
 It started with showing you guys my last Craftsy yarn haul, then teaching you how to read yarn labels (and why you should), and most recently, how to use a ball winder for your yarn.
-There are two more topics I want to cover in what I’m dubbing the “All About Yarn” series and one of those is how to tackle yarn storage and organization.
+There are two more topics I want to cover in what I’m dubbing the “All About Yarn” series and one of those is how to tackle yarn storage and organization for small spaces.
 Everyone is different, but if you’re looking for ideas on how to deal with yarn storage, or just interested in seeing how I store, organize and maintain my stash, this is the post for you!

 Yarn Storage Overview